ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 :   *MATLAB (Experienced)*
 :   *Python (Experienced)*
-:   *ANSI Common LISP (Took a course on it once, loved it)* :   and various other languages I learned at one point but did not dot dwell too much on, such as R, and C++
+:   *ANSI Common LISP (Took a course on it once, loved it)* :   *C (Took my mandatory programming course in it, did not like it.
+I only use it if I have to, meaning when I'm using an Arduino board.)*
+:   and various other languages I learned at one point but did not dot dwell too much on, such as R and C++.

 ## Organizations, Trainings & Others